ericcornelissen/ades/README.md

 ades .
 ```

-and it will report all detected dangerous uses of workflow expressions.
+and it will report all detected dangerous uses of GitHub Actions Expressions.

 You can also use the containerized version of the CLI, for example using Docker: